The Ultimate Guide to Managing Your BLE Connection

 Many BLE applications consist of an embedded device (often low-power) interacting with a mobile device.
 For example, this could be a fitness tracker and a phone.
 In this case, the low-power device (fitness tracker) usually assumes the “Peripheral” role and the mobile device (phone) assumes the “Central” role within the BLE GAP layer.
 The BLE specification’s intent is that the low-power device assumes the Peripheral role because the Peripheral requires much less power.

-By the way, we have created a handy glossary at the end of this post in an effort to define critical BLE terms without too much jargon.
+Note: There is a handy glossary at the end of this post in an effort to define critical BLE terms without too much jargon.
+If you want to dive deeper, check out our BLE Connectivity Architecture: The Ultimate Guide.

 Advertising Overview